Ready to influence the future?

 The 7 pillars are critical social institutions that impact how people think, behave and live.

-When you dive into the Spirconomics book you’ll read about the Seven Pillars in greater detail.
+When you dive into the Spirconomics book you’ll read about the Seven Reforms in greater detail.
 These categories are at the heart of the Member Community area that you get access to only when you join.
-You get to identify your profile with the reform area that means the most to you, thus making it easier to find allies who share your priorities.
+When you get inside and pick the reform area that means the most to you, it’s easier to find colleagues who share your priorities.

 1. Business & Financial